nihara96/simple-whatsapp-widget/README.md

 ## Contribution

 Contributions are welcome!
-If you have any bug reports, feature requests, or suggestions, please open an issue on the [GitHub repository](https://github.com/nihara96/whatsapp-widget).
+If you have any bug reports, feature requests, or suggestions, please open an issue on the [GitHub repository](https://github.com/nihara96/simple-whatsapp-widget).

 If you would like to contribute code, please follow the guidelines in the CONTRIBUTING file.

 ## Author

-Nihara Mayurawasal
+Nihara Mayurawasal <br>
 GitHub: [nihara96](https://github.com/nihara96).